Skip to main content

 What Is Meatal Stenosis?

-The meatus (mee-AY-tis) is the opening in a boy's penis where the urine (pee) comes out.
+The meatus (mee-AY-tis) is the opening in the penis where the urine (pee) comes out.
 In meatal stenosis (mee-AT-ul steh-NO-sis), the meatus is too small.

 Meatal stenosis happens when irritation causes a scar at the meatus.
 This makes the opening smaller.
 Irritation can come from rubbing against a diaper, an injury to the penis, or having a catheter (a plastic tube that lets the pee flow out of the body) in place for a long time.
 Meatal stenosis is more likely to happen in a boy who is circumcised.